thyme-ai/thyme/README.md

 - "Schedule a Coffee Chat with hello@thyme.company tomorrow at 10am"
 - "What's on my calendar Friday?"
 - "Schedule an event called Team Building this Thursday from 10am to 4pm, in the description add a few ideas of places to host a team building event in [insert your city here]"
 <br></br>

-## Tutorials
-Want to learn more about building apps that use generative AI?
-Check out these articles!
-- Getting started with the Google Calendar API - [HERE](https://developers.google.com/calendar/api/quickstart/python)
-- Getting started with the Open AI API - [HERE](https://platform.openai.com/docs/quickstart)
-- How to Call Functions with an OpenAPI Specification - [HERE](https://cookbook.openai.com/examples/function_calling_with_an_openapi_spec)
-- How to Call Functions with Chat Models - [HERE](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models)
-- Guide to Prompt Engineering - [HERE](https://platform.openai.com/docs/guides/prompt-engineering)
-<br></br>

 ## For Developers